MordechaiWein/Popular-meme-app/README.md

 - I add a click event to the div that empties out the divs inner text and erases the meme from the screen

 I created a form for individuals to add their own memes to the page.
 Specifically-
+- I add a submit event to my form which has two input bars
+- I prevent the submit event’s default behavior
+- When the form is submitted an H2 and an Image tag are created and appended to a div tag
+- The H2 tag’s inner text is set to the first input bar’s value
+- The image tag’s source is set to the second input bar’s value
+- The form then resets
+- I add a click event to the div that empties out the divs inner text and erases the image from the screen